 Once you begin to get some blog ideas, go check out a couple of related blogs just to see what their take on your subject area is.
 If you like what you see, you’re probably on to something.

-2. Name your blog whilst getting web hosting
+2. Name your blog & get web hosting

 Creating a name for a blog brings it to life and is exciting.
 You’re conceiving a brand ultimately because the name is how it’ll be remembered.
 But, naming a blog properly can be tricky.